-In this article we gather and analyse all the most interesting, plausible and reliable clues pointing to Apple's next mini launch, and do our best to speculate about the future of this product.
-But if you'd rather hear concrete facts about the current range, take a look instead at our iPad buying guide and roundup of the Best iPad deals.
+In this article we analyse all the most interesting and reliable clues pointing to Apple's next mini launch - including the prediction that the screen size could be as large as 9in - and do our best to speculate about the future of this product.

 - iPad mini: October 2012

 For quite a while we've thought the new iPad mini would be announced in October 2020.
 However, it's been quite the unusual year and that month now looks like it will be for the iPhone 12.

 The spanner in the works is that the mini normally gets announced alongside a new version of the Air.

 A new mini was nowhere to be seen so we're left pondering.
 If the October event is likely for iPhone and November's will be focused on Mac, it looks like there might not be a new iPad mini this year.